OpenClaw pricing includes uptime, recovery, and operations.

-Buyers searching for OpenClaw pricing are usually deciding between local setup, a VPS, or a managed hosted path.
-The useful answer is not one number.
-It is the total shape of cost, control, and uptime responsibility.
+Most teams searching for OpenClaw pricing are deciding between local setup, a VPS, or a managed hosting path.
+The useful answer is not a single number.
+It is the full tradeoff between cost, control, and uptime responsibility.

 The pricing views that actually matter